jedick/pyvers/README.md

 # pyvers
 A Python package and app for training and running claim verification models.

-The task of claim verification is to classify the relationship between a *claim* and *evidence* statements (also referred to as *hypothesis* and *premise*), with applications ranging from fact-checking to citation accuracy verification.
+Claim verification is a task in natural language processing (NLP) with applications ranging from fact-checking to verifying the accuracy of scientific citations.
+The models used in this package are based on the transformer deep-learning architecture.

 ## Features